lchski/flowratio-local/README.md

   practically by storing the time for the next ping in localstorage and then if now is singificantly greater than nextping, it means the ping happened when flowratio was unable to bug the user, i.e. "off"
+  - Autodetection in place, remains to be tested
 - [x] Set sane default times
 - [x] Stop clearing localstorage automatically